VinTesta/DAWII/README.md

 # DAWII
-A project to my portfolio
+A project to my development
 - The project need the htaccess
 - #habilitando a reescrita--------------------------------------------------------- RewriteEngine On